-Duplicate Bridge games are held at the Club for intermediate to advanced players.
+Duplicate Bridge is held at the Club for players of all levels.
 This is a great opportunity for you and a partner to improve your Bridge playing skills in a friendly environment.

 Carpet Bowls involves playing an adapted game of traditional lawn bowls, only inside in a more casual and comfortable setting.
 The game is played with eight colour-coded Bowls and a Jack.

 The Woden Senior Singers is a group that meets once a week to rehearse.
 The Choir performs a wide repertoire on special occasions for the Woden Senior Citizens Club and also entertains at nursing homes and hostels across Canberra.
 There is no audition process, all you need is a love of music and a desire to sing.

 The craft group provides a wonderful opportunity to get together with others to explore and swap crafting skills and create something unique.The group crochet and knit a variety of items for charity organisations.

 Similar in style to ballroom dancing, this activity involves ballroom steps danced in a sequence.
 Each dance sequence is repeated 3 or 4 times depending on the length of the tunes orchestration, and couples dance around the room/hall in an anti-clockwise direction.
 Rhythms include modern waltz, old-time waltz, quickstep, rhumba, cha-cha, tango, foxtrot, saunter, blues, march time.
 This club has a set list of dances to the above rhythms, some common to other new vogue, modern sequence venues.
 New dancers to the activity are most welcome, but limited teaching time is available.